-Figure 10: Typical pattern of a power demand curve of an average tumble dryer operating in a normal cotton programme (source: Stamminger et al., 200932)
+Figure 11: Typical pattern of a power demand curve of an average heat pump tumble dryer operating in a normal cotton programme (source: own illustration)

 Use patterns of tumble dryers vary both, on a daily and on a seasonal basis.
-According to Stamminger et al. $(2009)^{32}$, the probability of the start time of the tumble dryer operation can be derived from the respective information about washing machines (Figure 8) by simply adding two hours to the time the washing cycle is started.
+According to Stamminger et al. (2009)34, the probability of the start time of the tumble dryer operation can be derived from the respective information about washing machines (Figure 8) by simply adding two hours to the time the washing cycle is started.
 Normally, the washing and drying process are done consecutively.
 The offset of two hours is seen as an average time span between the start of these two devices.
 Against the background of increasing cycle times of washing machines, this offset is expected to become larger in the near and mid-term future.

-If the general pattern of a power demand curve of a current average tumble dryer (cf. Figure 10) is aggregated with the average probability of start time (cf. Figure 18) and an appliance-specific usage factor, which takes into account the average number of cycles per season, a general pattern of a daily load curve can be derived (Figure 11).
-It has to be noted that this daily load curve is based on data representing the user behaviour of only ten European countries, which are named in Figure 18.
+If the general pattern of a power demand curve of a current average conventional tumble dryer (cf. Figure 10) is aggregated with the average probability of start time (cf. Figure 8) and an appliance-specific usage factor, which takes into account the average number of cycles per season, a general pattern of a daily load curve can be derived (Figure 12).
+For heat pump tumble dryers, the general pattern of a daily load curve is shown in Figure 13.
+It has to be noted that this daily load curve is based on data representing the user behaviour of only ten European countries, which are named in Figure 8.
 As the countries investigated cover a major part of the population of EU-28 and the user behaviour appears to be similar in these countries, it seems to be reasonable to assume that the consumer behaviour and this general pattern of a daily load curve is also valid for all EU-28 countries.
 If the total energy consumption of tumble dryers will further decrease as expected for the next years, the power demand curve will change, which will have an impact on the daily load curve as well.